FishingHacks/express-reauth/README.md

 # IMPORTANT
 Re-Auth has been shut down.
 This package will no longer work.
 You can read more on our [homepage](https://auth.redcrafter07.de).
 In case RedCrafter07 is going to release the sourcecode, it should work with your self-deployed api/website, after some personalizations (changing the urls)

+It is confirmed, that RedCrafter07 didn't plan to release the source code

 This is build on top of the [ReAuthAPI](https://github.com/RedCrafter07/Re-Auth-API) for [ReAuth](https://auth.redcrafter07.de/) by [RedCrafter07](https://github.com/RedCrafter07/)

 usage: